Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 were $l$ is the length between the end point of the square barrier potential and the point $\textbf r$ of the right lead.
 Electrostatic potential $U$ in the leads is given by the bottom of the conduction band and is constant.
 Therefore, in the leads,

 Comparing Eqs.
-1 and 6, we can say that to talk about the available states in the right lead for the transmitted electrons, we have to apply an infinitesimal $U(\textbf r)$ at the point $\textbf r$ on the right lead (see Eq.
+1, 2 and 3, we can say that to talk about total states in the right lead available for the transmitted electrons, we have to apply an infinitesimal $U(\textbf r)$ at the point $\textbf r$ on the right lead (see Eq.
 1) and then integrate over $\textbf r$ in the right lead.
 Hence, in the right lead, from Eq.
-6, one gets
+3, one gets

 leading to the fact that electrons access a number of states in the right lead at a point and at an energy $E$ given by $\frac{1}{hv}$.
 This can be seen as follows.